FeeSimple/eos-tracker/README.md

 # EOS tracker tool

-EOS tracker tool is made up of the following things:
+EOS tracker tool is composed of the following:

     eos-tracker-frontend <--> eos-tracker-api <--> mongodb <--> nodeos

 ## Mongodb

-By default on Ubuntu, mongodb is compiled and built as plugin of nodeos.
+By default on Ubuntu, mongodb is compiled and built as a plugin of nodeos.
-To determine if mongodb is supported by nodeos, run the following cmd and check if "--mongodb-uri" option available
+To determine if mongodb is supported by nodeos, run the following cmd and check if the "--mongodb-uri" option is available

 Installation dir of mongodb:
     ~/opt/mongodb